 Rhinos’ Class are in the final year of primary school.
-Working in the class are two teachers, Mr Nunns (Maths Co-ordinator) and Mr Lockwood (Deputy Headteacher), as well as being supported by our Assistant Headteacher Mr White, along with Mrs Storer, Mrs Dzopia, Mrs Chatterton and Miss Kaur.
+Working in the class are three teachers, Mr Nunns (Maths Co-ordinator), Mrs Taylor (Literacy Co-ordinator) and Mrs Ismail (Deputy Headteacher) as well as being supported by our Assistant Headteacher Mr White, along with Mrs Storer, Mrs Dzopia, Mrs Chatterton and Miss Kaur.

-Our doors open at 8.30am to allow children to stagger their start times to ensure social distancing.
-Morning sessions begin at 9.00am and finish at 12.30pm.
+Our doors open at 8.40am and registers will be closed by 8.50am.
+Morning sessions begin at 8.45am and finish at 12.15pm.
 In the mornings the class is split into two separate groups (Javans and Sumatrans who take turns being taught Maths and English in two smaller groups).
-Afternoon sessions start at 1.15pm and end at 2.55pm.
+Afternoon sessions start at 1.00pm and end at 3.10pm.
 In the afternoons upper key stage two are taught: science, computing, modern foreign languages, art, design technology, music, religious education and physical education.
 These sessions are led by a member of the teaching staff from year six while the other teachers work in smaller groups to accelerate learning in the core curriculum areas.

 During the second week of May 2021, Year 6 pupils will participate in the Government Statutory End of Year Stage Tests (SATs).